dylex-suan/dylex-suan/README.md

 ### Hi there! 👋

 I'm Dylex, a 3rd-year Computer Science Student at the University of Waterloo!
-I finished my internship as a Software Developer Intern at [**Peraso Inc.**](https://perasoinc.com/), helping to build and migrate automation services from Qt to Node.js!
-I was previously a full stack developer intern at [**Prodigy Education Inc.**](https://www.prodigygame.com/main-en/) and was a software developer for the **University of Waterloo**!
-Currently searching for **Summer 2023** internships, and would love to network with other aspiring developers!
+I finished my internship as a Software Developer Intern at [**Northern Mechatronics Inc.**](https://github.com/NorthernMechatronics), building machine learning models through Tensorflow for use on a microcontroller, particularly the NM180100 module!
+I've also published on Github related to my ML work [**here**](https://github.com/NorthernMechatronics/tflm_digits)!
+I was previously an automation developer at [**Peraso Inc.**](https://perasoinc.com/), a full stack developer intern at [**Prodigy Education Inc.**](https://www.prodigygame.com/main-en/) and a software developer for the **University of Waterloo**!
+Currently searching for **Winter 2024** and/or **Summer/Fall 2024** internships, and would love to network with other aspiring developers!

 🔭 I’m currently working on
-- Building web scrapers
+- Building apps for my own use

 🌱 I’m currently learning ...
-- How to use Amazon Web Services
-- How to use Typescript in my applications!
+- TensorFlow/Keras
+- Arduino
+- C++

 ![](https://komarev.com/ghpvc/?username=dylex-suan)